sourcegraph/handbook/content/product/design/visual_design_checklist.md

   - Margin and padding
   - Animation
   - Keyboard behavior
-- Due to the low number of mobile and table visitors (< 3%) design comps for these sizes are generally not required
+- Provide mockups to support the responsive behaviour.
+Even though the number of mobile and tablet visitors is relatively low, resizing the browser window to 1/2 and 1/3 width is a common use case.
+In addition, our objective is to provide a fully responsive platform.
+Note that there is no need to create a responsive version of every mockup.
+It's enough to include selected layouts that may be challenging to translate to smaller screen sizes.
   - If responsive behavior is an important consideration to your designs, describe expected behavior of layout for tablet and mobile screensizes

 ## User experience considerations